bikebrigade/dispatch/.github/pull_request_template.md

 - [ ] I have performed a self-review of my code
 - [ ] If it is a core feature, I have added tests.
-- [ ] Do we need to implement analytics?
+- [ ] Are there other PRs or Issues that I should link to here?
 - [ ] Will this be part of a product update?
 If yes, please write one phrase about this update in the description above.